-(1) The Group produces synthetic mica powder of different granule sizes, which can be used by the Group for the production of synthetic mica-based pearlescent pigment products.
-The synthetic mica powder can also be sold to the customers of the Group, in most cases upon the customers' requests, as their raw materials for the production of functional fillers, insulating materials, refractory materials and nickel-hydrogen batteries.
+- (1) The Group produces functional mica filler of different granule sizes, which can be used by the Group for the production of synthetic mica-based pearlescent pigment products.
+The functional mica filler can also be sold to the customers of the Group, in most cases upon the customers' requests, as their raw materials for the production of functional mica filler, insulating materials, refractory materials and nickel-hydrogen batteries. - (2) The Group had developed a number of synthetic mica-based new energy battery insulation and flame retardant materials.
+The high temperature resistance parameter reaches 1,150°C and a high voltage breakdown resistance parameter reaches 20KV/mm.

 The customers of the Group may be broadly divided into trading company customers and end user customers.
 The former will re-sell the products to their own customers with whom the Group does not have direct contractual relationship.
-End user customers are customers using the products of the Group for their own use and production purpose.
+End user customers are customers using the pearlescent pigment products for their own use and production purpose.